 The Bigger The Difference, The Better

-The key to increasing your overall ROI is to beat the Start Price by the biggest margin you possibly can, as frequently as you can.
+The key to increasing your overall ROI is to beat the Start Price by the highest margin, as frequently as possible.

 How Accurate Is The Closing Line (CLV)?